Office of the Assistant Secretary for Public and Indian Housing, Department of Housing and Urban Development.

 Subject to the availability of appropriations, applicants for this program should submit applications in accordance with the requirements outlined in any future Federal Register or PIH Notices issued by HUD.

 B. Eligible Applicants

 Eligible applicants are Indian tribes as defined in section 4(13) of NAHASDA or TDHEs authorized by one or more tribes pursuant to section 4(22) of NAHASDA and 24 CFR 1000.206 and invited by HUD to apply for Tribal HUD-VASH per the allocation method described under Section IV of this Notice.

 C. Content of Application, Forms, and Required Elements

-The applicant must submit all forms required in this section, along with other information listed below.
+The applicant must submit all forms and information required in this section and in accordance with any future Notices issued by HUD.